n-elements/website/docs/recipes/handling-typography.md

 }
 ```

 ?> Please note that any elements that is inheriting the font-size from the `body` — like buttons —  will use the same rule.
-Since you may dont' want this, we suggest to make sure to declare a font-size on such elements.
+Since you may don't want this, we suggest to make sure to declare a font-size on such elements.

 ## Responsive typography